actoron/jadex-v/README.md

     implementation 'org.activecomponents.jadex:requiredservicemicro:5.0-alpha3'
 ```

-If we additionally want to publish services of active components we need also the
+If we additionally want to publish services of active components as REST web services we need also the
 publication feature and a suitable web server implementation such as Jetty:

 ```gradle